AntonTsingel/vrp_first_project/README.md

 1.Clone this link:
 https://github.com/AntonTsingel/vrp_first_project.git

-2. On your device create folder and use command
+2.On your device create folder and use command

 git clone https://github.com/AntonTsingel/vrp_first_project.git to clone files to your folder.